 Four year old machines

-ConsumerAffairs has received a rather large number of complaints about Samsung washers, many over the last month.
-One recurring theme appears to be that the source of the complaint was purchased “four years ago,” which would put it within the time frame of the 2.8 million recalled machines.
+ConsumerAffairs has received a rather large number of reports about Samsung washers, many over the last month.
+One recurring theme appears to be that the source of the issue was purchased “four years ago,” which would put it within the time frame of the 2.8 million recalled machines.

 Here's what Virginia, of Louisburg, Kan., told us: